Possession with the Intent to Use Unlawfully

-Law Office of Rochelle S. Berliner understands the difficulties involved with a criminal conviction.
+Law Office understands the difficulties involved with a criminal conviction.
 Our Queens criminal defense lawyer seeks to serve each and every client with diligence, finding optimal solutions to your legal issues.

-Over the years, Law Office of Rochelle S. Berliner has built a vast wealth of experience defending clients in New York City, specifically in the following counties: Queens County, Kings County, Bronx County, and New York County.
+Over the years, Law Office has built a vast wealth of experience defending clients in New York City, specifically in the following counties: Queens County, Kings County, Bronx County, and New York County.

-If you need legal guidance with a New York weapons charge, call Law Office of Rochelle S. Berliner today at 718-261-5600 to schedule a free consultation.
+If you need legal guidance with a New York weapons charge, call Law Office today at to schedule a free consultation.

 - Weapons Charges